swiftlang/swift-evolution/proposals/0516-iterable.md

 ## Summary of changes

-We propose a new protocol for iteration, `BorrowingSequence`, which will work with noncopyable types and provide more efficient iteration in some circumstances for copyable types.
+We propose a new protocol for iteration, `Iterable`, which provides a universal implementation point for synchronous iteration.
+Types conforming to `Iterable` can be noncopyable or nonescapable, can have noncopyable or nonescapable elements, and can throw during iteration.
 The Swift compiler will support use of this protocol via the familiar `for`-`in` syntax.

 ## Motivation